E-Mendez/Thesis/README.md

-Data & visualizations for chapter 1
+Data & visualizations for PhD thesis